Meet Our Team of Board-Certified Specialists and Emergency Veterinarians

-A graduate of Michigan State University, Dr. Kim Dodge received her B.S.
-Degree in Zoology in 1995 and her DVM Degree in 1999.
-After graduation she joined a mixed practice in Indiana, and then a 24-hour emergency and routine care practice in Connecticut.
-Dr. Dodge then moved again, this time to Rochester, where she joined the Animal Hospital of Pittsford for three years prior to moving to Veterinary Specialists & Emergency Services.
+A graduate of Michigan State University, Dr. Kim Dodge received her Bachelor of Science degree in zoology in 1995 and her Doctorate of Veterinary Medicine in 1999.
+After graduation, she joined a mixed practice in Indiana and then a 24-hour emergency and routine care practice in Connecticut.
+This time to Rochester, Dr. Dodge then moved again, where she joined the Animal Hospital of Pittsford for three years before moving to Veterinary Specialists & Emergency Services.

 Dr. Dodge is a co-founder and former board member of the Association of Medical Professionals with Hearing Loss.
 She works to mentor other deaf individuals who are interested in the veterinary field.

-Dr. Dodge enjoys watching and playing sports, reading fiction and the companionship of her three cats and dog.
+Dr. Dodge enjoys watching and playing sports, reading fiction, and her dog and three cats’ companionship.

 Staceyann Doobar, DVM

-Dr. Staceyann Doobar is originally from New York City where she graduated from the City College of New York with a Bachelor's degree in Chemistry.
-She received her Doctor of Veterinary Medicine degree from Cornell University and then completed a rotating internship at Veterinary Specialists & Emergency Services.
+Dr. Staceyann Doobar is originally from New York City, where she graduated from the City College of New York with a Bachelor’s Degree in chemistry.
+She received her Doctorate of Veterinary Medicine degree from Cornell University and then completed a rotating internship at Veterinary Specialists & Emergency Services.
 She worked as an associate veterinarian at Suburban Animal Hospital and then returned to emergency medicine.

-Dr. Doobar has four dogs and in her free time she enjoys cooking, traveling, and spending time with her pups.
+Dr. Doobar has four dogs at home.
+In her free time, she enjoys cooking, traveling, and spending time with her pups.